TobiAdefidipe/gettingandcleaningdata/README.md

 ## Course Project for Getting and Cleaning Data

-The repository contains the course project for the Cousera "Getting and Cleaning data"" course project.
+The repository contains the course project for the Cousera "Getting and Cleaning data"" course.
 The dataset used is found at the following URL

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip